By Tanvi Dhulia Jan. 11, 2017

 When he finally arrived, we rejoiced.
 He settled down on the table almost immediately and proceeded to lift the covers of each dish, breathing in the warm aroma of home-cooked food.
 There was dal, roti, aloo ki sabzi, and kheer for dessert.
 That memory stands out for me because that was the first time I had watched someone devour home food with such delight.
 It struck me for the first time, how much he had missed it.

-I went back to this memory earlier this week, while watching BSF jawan Tej Bahadur Yadav’s video trending on social media.
+I went back to this memory when I watched BSF jawan Tej Bahadur Yadav’s video trending on social media last year.
 Setting aside all criticism of Yadav breaching protocol and not following proper procedure to have his complaints addressed, I looked on in horror as he displayed the meals that they were being served.
 Out there on the front, doing a thankless job in inclement weather, away from any familial connection, food is sometimes your only comfort; your final resort.
 To deny a soldier even that must surely be criminal.

 I recognised this elemental relationship in another story I grew up hearing.
 My father, now a retired naval officer, had just come off a warship, which often sails without docking near land for several weeks at a stretch and during these periods, good food becomes the stuff of dreams.
 That night, deeply satisfied after his meal, he told me about how in 1981 his ship was docked near New Moore, a disputed island between India and Bangladesh, and its crew remained hungry for two whole weeks.
 Their orders to sail toward the tiny patch of land in the Bay of Bengal had come suddenly.
 They had no time to stock up, and hence, within a matter of days, rations became scarce.
 After a week, even the biscuits had run out.